 Indoor air pollution is a widespread environmental hazard faced by schools in India.
-As children spend most of their time in schools, they are vulnerable to respiratory problems.
-Common indoor air pollutants such as VOCs present in cleaning supplies, dust, and PM2.5 trigger asthma and allergy symptoms among children.
+As children spend most of their time in schools, they are more vulnerable to respiratory problems.
+Indoor air pollutants such as VOCs present in cleaning supplies, dust, and PM2.5 trigger asthma and allergy symptoms among children.
 According to a report, the pollution level in Delhi schools is five times higher than the safety limits.
-The finding suggest that the issue of indoor air quality is as important as the outdoor air quality.
+The situation is so alarming that it is becoming a national emergency.
+In fact, air pollution kills one lakh children under the age of five every year in India.
+The findings suggest that the issue of indoor air quality is as important as the outdoor air quality.
 Taking into consideration the increasing concerns of indoor air pollution, the blog discusses the impact of indoor air pollution on children’s performance and ways to improve IAQ.
 Read on.

 How Does Indoor Air Pollution Impact Academic Performance?

-Children spend much of their time in schools during their growth years.
-The problem increases further if the school building is old and a safe haven for mold growth.
+Children spend a lot of time in schools during their growth years.
+The indoor air quality of school buildings, especially the old ones is a reason for concern.
+Old school buildings are a safe haven for mold growth.
 Poor ventilation, water leaks, pet infestation further add to the problem.
-The presence of dead skin cells, paper dust, chalk dust, and clothing fibers increases the levels of PM 2.5, PM 10, and PM 1.5.
-Breathing impure air also increases absenteeism as a result of asthma and allergies.
+The presence of dead skin cells, paper dust, chalk dust, and clothing fibers increase the levels of PM 2.5, PM 10, and PM 1.5.
+The quality of air has an impact on the attendance of kids.
+Breathing impure air increases absenteeism as a result of asthma and allergies.
 These factors have an impact on the academic performance of children.

 Ways to Improve Indoor Air Quality in schools